Data Loss Prevention @ RBC

 Streamlined data visualization, UI redesign

-Revised filtering system
+Revised filtering and sorting system

 Impact & Scope